debitoor/dot-prop-immutable/README.md

 delete(object, path) --> object
 ```

-None of the function mutate  the input object.
+None of the functions mutate the input object.
 For efficiency the returned object is not a deep clone of the original, but a shallow copy of the objects in the mutated path.

 ## Usage